allenai/scispacy/README.md

 pip install CMD-V(to paste the copied URL)
 ```

 [NOTE: These links currently point to the models for `v0.4.0` which we have not released yet.
-If you are using the latest version of scispacy, change the `v0.4.0` in the links to `v0.3.0`. `v0.4.0` will be released soon.]
+If you are using the latest version of scispacy, change the `v0.4.0` in the links to `v0.3.0`. `v0.4.0` will be released soon.
+You will also need to downgrade spacy to 2.x.]

 | Model          | Description       | Install URL
 |:---------------|:------------------|:----------|